Quickly exit this site by pressing the Escape key Leave this site

 There are two options – either a home safe or a safety deposit vault.

-If you opt for a safe in your home, make sure it's fire rated.
-Home safes are also insurance rated according to the type and value of items designed to be kept inside, so check with your insurance company first to make sure you're adequately covered.
+Should you opt for a safe in your home, ensure it is fire rated.
+Home safes are also insurance rated according to the type and value of items designed to be placed inside, so check with your insurance company first to ensure you are adequately covered.

-If you have a large amount of family gold or jewellery, consider using a safety deposit vault.
-This removes the risk of storing valuables in your own home and can also make your home less of a target to burglars.
+If you have a large amount of family gold or jewellery, you may want to consider using a safety deposit vault.
+This has the advantage of removing the risk of storing valuables in your own home and can also make your home less of a target to burglars.

 Contact your insurance company should you opt for this, as it may impact on your current policy and premium.
 The National Pawnbrokers Association can provide more information about safety deposit vaults in your area.